radxa/aml-flash-tool/README.md

  to install dependency and usb rules.

-After than you can call aml-flash-tool.sh from anywhere, it will give you quick help :
+After than you can execute aml-flash-tool.sh from anywhere, it will give you quick help :

 ```bash
 $ aml-flash-tool.sh